 • Understand that the older person with dementia, while lacking in awareness of this one particular area, is not necessarily experiencing complete unawareness of his or her state of being.
 The older person may not be aware of the memory impairment brought on by dementia, but still maintain complete understanding of his/her physical limitations related to arthritis, for example.

-• Be prepared for changes in the senior’s extent of anosognosia.
+• Be prepared for changes in the senior’s extent of anosognosia about dementia.
 While the individual may seem to be totally unaware of a particular challenge at the moment, the degree of awareness can shift over time.

 • Provide full support to the senior by enabling discussions about his/her emotions, feelings, and thoughts without judgment.
 It is vital for the senior to feel comfortable in expressing any concerns openly and honestly without feeling it necessary to cover them up.

 Anosognosia, and other effects of Alzheimer’s disease, including sundowning, wandering, concerning behaviors, and aggression, can be extremely difficult, both for the senior living with these problems and for his or her family members.
 Family caregivers need a dependable network of support and to learn as much as possible about the disease, along with techniques for most effectively managing it.
 It is also vitally important to be sure to designate adequate time for self-care.

-If you need a Georgetown home care agency or senior care in a nearby community, contact the professionals at CareFor for help with dementia challenges, including anosognosia, ensuring the older person you love enjoys the best possible quality of life at all times.
+If you need a New Braunfels home care agency or senior care in a nearby community, contact the professionals at CareFor for help with dementia challenges, including anosognosia, ensuring the older person you love enjoys the best possible quality of life at all times.
 We work with families to provide compassionate, highly skilled respite care services, allowing family caregivers the opportunity to get away for a period of time to relax.
 Whether the older adult could benefit from several hours of care each week or full-time, live-in specialized dementia care, we are always available to help.